 As Martine Robertson, director of education at Olaplex puts it, "Olaplex is for everyone, literally.
 All hair goes through stress that can lead to breakage.
 Imagine that Olaplex is like a gym routine for your hair—the more you use it the stronger, healthier, and shinier it will be."
 So here's the run-down: The hero ingredient is Bis-aminopropyl diglycol dimaleate (I know it sounds scary, but it's pretty much magic).
 See, it's a patented ingredient that actively restores broken bonds in your hair.

 "Olaplex is repairing each hair strand as a whole (from base to ends)," she Robertson explains.
 "It's finding bonds that have been broken down by any means (hair color, chemical straighteners, blow dryers, etc.) and reconnecting them both ionically and covalently.
 This means that broken or weak bonds, located anywhere on the hair shaft, are targeted."

-Maleeka Robb, director and owner of the Four salon in London, adds an easy to understand analogy for what the formula actually does, "If your hair is over-processed, particularly for those who are blonde, it becomes like a crumbling brick wall.
+Maleeka Robb, the director, and owner of the Four salon in London adds an easy to understand analogy for what the formula actually does, "If your hair is over-processed, particularly for those who are blonde, it becomes like a crumbling brick wall.
 In order to get the bricks to go back in, you need some cement.
 This is what Olaplex does—it helps to reinforce your hair strands."
-I apply the mixture to my hair post-shampoo in the shower, and leave it in for as long as possible (the bottle says 20 minutes, I usually make it to 10 or 15).
+I apply the mixture to my hair post-shampoo in the shower and leave it in for as long as possible (the bottle says 20 minutes, I usually make it to 10 or 15).